-Background: The global prevalence of adult malnutrition on hospital admission varies between 11 - 74% and is known to be associated with adverse outcomes.
-Available data indicate that 61% of adults admitted to African hospitals were at risk of malnutrition.
-In South Africa 53.7% of adult patients were at risk of malnutrition on admission; this was associated with a longer length of stay and increased mortality.
+Background: The global prevalence of adult malnutrition on admission to hospital varies between 11 - 74% and is known to be associated with adverse outcomes.
+Available data indicates that 61% of adults admitted to African hospitals were deemed at risk of malnutrition.
+In South Africa 53.7% of adult patients were at risk of malnutrition on admission; this was associated with an increased length of stay and mortality.
 European comparative studies report a significantly lower prevalence (14 - 38%).
-Additionally European countries reporting a higher incidence of malnutrition mostly classified this as moderate malnutrition.
-In South Africa malnutrition presents on both sides of the spectrum, with 50% of the population classified as overweight or obese.
-Persistent economic inequality contributes greatly to the level of education and access to healthcare services.
-This increases the complexity of disease and the interplay between disease and malnutrition seen in the healthcare sector.
+Additionally, European countries reporting a higher incidence of malnutrition mostly classified this only as moderate malnutrition.
+In South Africa malnutrition presents on both sides of the spectrum, with 50% of the adult population classified as overweight or obese.
+Despite being classified as a middle-income country, persistent economic inequalities in South Africa contribute greatly to disparities in access to healthcare services.
+This increases the complexity of disease and the interplay between disease and malnutrition seen in the public healthcare sector.

-Rationale: Malnutrition data pertaining to Africa, and particularly to South Africa, is limited.
-This observational study investigating the spectrum of malnutrition, both in terms of macro- and micronutrients, presenting to a central tertiary hospital in South Africa, aims to provide insight into the nutritional status of the adult surgical population in the public health sector.
-In a resource constrained environment this information will help to guide medical nutrition therapy interventions to optimize nutrition care and improve surgical outcomes.
+Rationale: Adult malnutrition data pertaining to Africa, and particularly to South Africa, is limited.
+This study aims to investigate the incidence and extent of malnutrition, both in terms of macro- and micronutrients, in a general surgery population presenting to a central tertiary hospital in South Africa.
+We further aim to correlate the nutritional status on admission with severity of peri-operative morbidity.
+In a significantly resource constrained environment this information will help guide medical nutrition therapy interventions that aim to optimize nutritional care, minimise complications and improve surgical morbidity and mortality.

-Objectives: 1)To determine the spectrum of malnutrition according to the GLIM\ criteria in an adult surgical population in South Africa.
-2)To correlate malnutrition to surgical outcomes.
-3)To validate the phenotypic and etiological criteria of GLIM within the South African context.
-4)To evaluate the micronutrient profile of an adult surgical population and it's effect on peri-operative outcomes.
+Objectives: 1) To evaluate the micronutrient profile of an adult surgical population and its effect on peri-operative outcomes.
+2)To determine the prevalence of malnutrition according to the GLIM\ criteria in an adult surgical population in South Africa.
+3)To correlate malnutrition to surgical outcomes.
+4)To validate the phenotypic and etiological criteria of GLIM within the South African context.
 Planned activities & deliverables